TexasInstruments/edgeai-gst-plugins/README.md

 # GstTIOVX

-GstTIOVX is a project from Ridgerun Engineering that provides a framework for integrating the Texas Instruments implementation of OpenVX standard into GStreamer.
+GstTIOVX is a project that provides a framework for integrating the Texas Instruments implementation of OpenVX standard into GStreamer.

 ## Installing GstTIOVX